Posted in

 User Experience in Large Spaces

-Testing this unit in my 1,500 square foot living area showed solid results.
+Testing this unit in my 400 sq ft living room showed solid results.
 The PM2.5 display tracked air quality changes in real time, and I watched the numbers drop as it pulled dust and pet hair from the air.

 The purifier handles spaces up to 2,300 square feet according to specs, but I found it worked best in medium to large rooms rather than sprawling open floor plans.
-In my experience, it tackled a 1,500 square foot area effectively but seemed to work harder in bigger spaces.
+In my experience, it tackled a 400 sq ft living room area effectively but seemed to work harder in bigger spaces.

 The auto mode adjusted fan speeds based on detected particles, ramping up when needed.
 I noticed it kicked into higher gear when air quality dropped, then settled back down once things improved.
 The timer function let me run it for set periods without keeping it on constantly, which helped manage energy use in larger areas.